Hecke operators on topological modular forms: Extending the functorality of

 \begin{cor} Fix a prime $p$.
 There is an \'{e}tale hypersheaf of $\E_\infty$-rings $\O^\top_p$ on $\widehat{\Isog}$ such that its restriction to the small \'{e}tale site of $\widehat{\M}$ is (non-canonically) homotopic to the $p$-complete version of the sheaf $\O^\top_\GHM$. \end{cor}

-To prove the above statement we will appeal to the uniqueness of $\O^\top_\GHM$ as mentioned in \cite[Th.1.2]{bourbakigoerss} and proven in \cite[Th.A]{uniqueotop}.
-This requires the concept of a \emph{natural elliptic cohomology theory}.\footnote{We will follow the definition of \cite[Df.1]{uniqueotop} specialised to the case of a smooth elliptic curve---there are many variants in the literature.}
+To prove the above statement we will appeal to the uniqueness of $\O^\top_\GHM$, which in turn requires the concept of a \emph{natural elliptic cohomology theory}.
+We will follow the definition of \cite[Df.1]{uniqueotop} specialised to the case of a smooth elliptic curve; there are many variants in the literature.

 \begin{mydef} Let $E$ be an elliptic curve over a ring $R$ defining a morphism $E\colon \Spec R\to \M$.
-We say a homotopy commutative ring spectrum $A$ is an elliptic cohomology theory for $E$ if we have the following data: \begin{enumerate} \item $A$ is weakly $2$-periodic. \item The groups $\pi_d A$ vanish for all odd integers $d$. \item There is a chosen isomorphism of rings $\pi_0 A\simeq R$. \item There is a chosen isomorphism of formal groups between the formal group $\widehat{E}$ of $E$ and the classical Quillen formal group of $A$. \end{enumerate} \end{mydef}
+We say a homotopy commutative ring spectrum $A$ is an \emph{elliptic cohomology theory} for $E$ if we have the following data: \begin{enumerate} \item $A$ is weakly $2$-periodic. \item The groups $\pi_d A$ vanish for all odd integers $d$. \item There is a chosen isomorphism of rings $\pi_0 A\simeq R$. \item There is a chosen isomorphism of formal groups between the formal group $\widehat{E}$ of $E$ and the classical Quillen formal group of $A$. \end{enumerate} \end{mydef}